appium/appium/docs/en/writing-running-appium/tutorial/swipe/simple-element.md

 ### Android: UIAutomator2

-By default UIAutomator2 driver only returns element, which are visible on the screen.
+By default UIAutomator2 driver only returns elements, which are visible on the screen.
 If a container is split between the visible and invisible parts of the viewport then a part of its content won't be visible.